 Breastfeeding also means saving money

-Breastfeeding mothers can avoid purchasing formula, bottles, sterilizers, and bottle warmers, saving more than €1,000 in the first year.
+Breastfeeding mothers can avoid purchasing formula, bottles, sterilizers, and bottle warmers: a saving that can exceed €1,000 in the first year.

 - Less expenses for food and accessories

-- Lower healthcare costs (less illnesses = fewer visits)
+- Lower healthcare costs (fewer illnesses = fewer visits)

 - Less stress in daily management